JNPRAutomate/agentic-ai-workshop/uc5-j2/README.md

 💡tip: If you want to save some tokens, there is no need to run this step, since it is just going to create a table with its findings.

 > Connect to each of the PE devices and create a table showing the configuration related to the `time-zone`.
-If it is empty, just write `EMTPY`.
+If it is empty, just write `EMPTY`.

 This step corresponds to `milestone #3` 🚩.